KindLab/scDamAndTools/README.md

   > ./data/celseq/index01.CELseq_BC_001.bam
 ```

-11. 2.
-From the aligned CEL-Seq reads, generate an HDF5 file that contains for each gene the number of UMI-unique transcripts that were observed:
+**Step 11.2:** From the aligned CEL-Seq reads, generate an HDF5 file that contains for each gene the number of UMI-unique transcripts that were observed:
 ```
 GTF="./references/Mus_musculus.GRCm38.98.with_ERCC.gtf.gz"
 generate_celseq_counts.py \